cloudmesh-community/fa18-523-52/paper/paper.md

 done :o: I propose to merege abstracts and conclusion in regular text to make this a chapter so we can put it in the handbook

+:o: figure captions must not be all caps

 ## Introduction